 Scholarly Commons Citation

 Fletcher, Bruno R., "Validation of Conjugate Heat-Transfer Capability for Water- Cooled High-Speed Flows" (2007).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 62.